 In April, for instance, a fully in-person municipal open house was convened for the first time since 2019 as part of New Jersey Government Week.
-Here, schoolchildren toured Borough Hall, explored public safety and public works vehicles, and met with Borough officials.
 In June, thousands of residents and visitors enjoyed outdoor festivities at the Borough's first regular Fishawack Festival in three years.
-This year's Fourth of July parade returned to its traditional Main Street route, and was capped by a spectacular evening fireworks display, all courtesy of the Chatham Borough Volunteer Fire Department Association.
+This year's Fourth of July parade returned to its traditional Main Street route, and was capped by a spectacular evening fireworks display.
 In September, the Environmental Commission and Green Team held the most successful Sustainability Fair yet, replete with the ever-popular Electric Vehicle Expo, at the railway station.